mibewh/sdk/nuxtjs/sample/README.md

 Go into your `nuxtjs/sample` directory and do the following.

 1. Add your `gitana.json` file.
 For information on how to retrieve this see: https://www.cloudcms.com/apikeys.html
-2. Modify `nuxt.config.js` and fill in the value for your project's `repositoryId`.

 ## Building